Table of Contents

 They were kept inside during the day but used to be let out at night to protect the family's flock and act as a watchdog.

-They can be very aggressive to strangers because they were bred to be watchdogs.
 This breed will need obedience training, and they will need to be well-socialized when they are puppies.

-This breed is definitely one to avoid if you’re a first-time owner.
+It's also definitely one to avoid if you’re a first-time owner.

 7. Australian Cattle Dog